My blog reflects my thoughts on marketing. These are my views and do not reflect the views of my employer.

-Previously, I developed, grew and ran Ogilvy’s global, social media solutions practice – Social@Ogilvy.
+Previously, I developed, grew and ran Ogilvy’s global, digital marketing practice – Social@Ogilvy.
 The world’s largest network of social media and business strategists, the team believes in the power and impact of truly integrated social media business solutions.
 I drove senior client engagements, the development of Ogilvy’s social planning framework, and a global training program for staff and clients, alike.
 Our work combines deep disciplines like crm, public relations, advertising and shopper marketing and rooted in what drives behavior.

 I have developed and executed enterprise social media strategy for the Ford Motor Company, Nestle, IBM, Coca Cola, and DuPont - including work winning a Silver Lion at Cannes.
 I launched a single brand Facebook initiative in 20+ countries, helped telcos in Australia and Greece adopt social care and marketing and consulted with consumer goods marketers in Turkey.

 Discovery Channel was one of the first media properties to really experiment with the Web.
 I was brought in as Creative Director to transform a single Web site into a network of 14 Web properties known as Discovery.com.
 We had live, online expeditions from the field.
 Reporters posted stories, audio and video from Australia in search of giant spiders and from the bottom of the ocean where they explored the Titanic wreckage for the first time.
 All while the events were happening.
 I designed and built online experiences for TLC, Animal Planet, Discovery Kids, Discovery Health, Travel Channel not to mention a host of digital TV network sites and global sites.